Advanced Web Animation and Multimedia I

 I. Course Prefix/Number: ART 268

 Course Name: Advanced Web Animation and Multimedia I

 IV.
 Learning Objectives

-3. To understand the basic principles of animation and apply them to web design.
+3. Apply the basic principles of animation to web design.

-4. To integrate animation and sound for effective web design.
+4. Integrate animation and sound for effective web design.

 V. Academic Integrity

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),